HiPhish/info.vim/HACKING.rst

 The node structure
 ==================

-And info document  (also called an  info file)  is made  of nodes.
+And Info document  (also called an  Info file)  is made  of nodes.
 These nodes usually form a  tree-like hierarchy,  but this does  not necessarily have to be the case.
 The only truth  is that the  nodes form a  directed graph,  but this graph may even contain cycles or unreachable nodes.